 As experts in movement function and dysfunction and functional performance who promote, improve, and maintain mobility and health, graduates of the McMaster Physiotherapy Program will:

-Demonstrate clinical competency in physiotherapy diagnosis, prognosis, evaluation, treatment planning, and implementation across health care settings. (*Physiotherapy Expert)
+Demonstrate clinical competency in physiotherapy diagnosis, prognosis, evaluation, management, and implementation across health care settings. (*Communication, *Physiotherapy Expert, *Professionalism)

-Collaborate in a professional, ethical, legal, and compassionate manner to optimize health care delivery. (*Professionalism, *Collaboration, *Communication, *Management)
+Collaborate in a professional, ethical, legal, and compassionate manner to optimize health care delivery. (*Collaboration, *Communication, *Management, *Professionalism)

-Demonstrate a commitment to society and physiotherapy through advocacy and advancement of the profession. (*Leadership, *Scholarship, *Professionalism, *Communication, *Collaboration)
+Demonstrate a commitment to society and physiotherapy through advocacy and advancement of the profession. (*Communication, *Leadership, *Physiotherapy Expert, *Scholarship)

-Critically evaluate and effectively apply evidence as a basis for physiotherapy practice in order to determine the effectiveness of interventions and to contribute to the body of knowledge in physiotherapy. (*Scholarship, *Management)
+Critically evaluate and effectively apply evidence as a basis for physiotherapy practice in relation to evaluation, diagnosis, prognosis, and management, and to contribute to the body of knowledge in physiotherapy. (*Management, *Scholarship)

-Demonstrate knowledge, skills and behaviours necessary to safely function as an autonomous and self-regulated physiotherapy professional in all roles. (*Physiotherapy Expert, *Professionalism, *Scholarship)
+Demonstrate knowledge, skills and behaviours necessary to safely function as an autonomous and self-regulated physiotherapy professional in all roles. (*Collaboration, *Communication, Physiotherapy Expert, *Professionalism, *Scholarship)

 Formative and summative approaches are used to evaluate student performance on a regular basis throughout the MSc(PT) Program.
 A variety of evaluation methods are used to assure faculty, patients, clients, and society that students and graduates possess the required knowledge, skills, and professional behaviours to function as competent autonomous professionals.